UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Terms_and_Conditions.md

 These services have their own terms and conditions for use.

+## Commercial Services

+It is not permitted to provide commercial services from your account on our systems.

 ## Impairing Other Users

 On nodes intended for shared use to access a service ("login nodes"), we run a system intended to restrict the load any single user can produce.